OWASP/samm/v2.0/beta/core/design/d-security-architecture.md

 type: security_practice
 ---
 # Short Description
+The security architecture practice focuses on managing architectural risks for the software solution.

 # Long Description
 This security practice focuses on the security linked to components and technology dealt with during the architectural design of your software solutions.
 Secure Architecture Design looks at (the selection and composition of) components that form the foundation of the solution that you're building, with a particular focus on the security properties hereof.
 Technology management on the other hand looks at the security of supporting technologies that are used during development, deployment and operations, such as development stacks and tooling, deployment tooling, operating systems and tooling, etc.